 Accompanied by the sight of wildflowers and the sound of birdsong, this is a country walker’s dream.
 A mix of open meadow, track, woodland, river bank and country lane combine to make our 59 mile Cotswold Round a relaxing walk through what you’ll no doubt come to remember as quintessentially English countryside.

-Within the Cotswold Round we offer 6 holidays, spread over 2 circular routes, the Cheltenham Circuit and the Moreton-in-Marsh Circuit.
+Within the Cotswold Round we offer 6 itineraries, spread over 2 circular routes, the Cheltenham Circuit and the Moreton-in-Marsh Circuit.

 At 59 miles the Cheltenham Circuit is the longer of the two.
 Walking clockwise your journey will include the picturesque towns and villages of Winchcombe, Chipping Campden, Moreton-in-Marsh and Bourton-on-the-Water.
 The shorter 45 mile Moreton-in-Marsh Circuit follows much the same route, but remains more rural by missing out the significantly larger and busier town of Cheltenham.